-- Find out in March or April where to get your compost from in late April and early May.
-Take your vacation in April – or early May if you can – because you will need to dig in your soil amendments, compost, and build up all the plots you need for your crops.
-It’s better to dig the compost in several days before the plants go in, not after, except as mulch.
+- Find out in March or April where to get your compost from in late April and early May (the Ville gives it away by borough).
+Take a day in April – or early May if you can – because you will need to dig in your soil amendments, compost, and build up all the plots you need for your crops.
+It’s better to dig the compost in several days before the plants go in, not after, except on top as mulch.
 Compost can burn seeds and roots of young plants.

 4 When the plants go in, install a grow fence or exclusion fence (you almost certainly will need to).
 Ask handy friends or be prepared to hire someone to assist.
 You have to keep certain critters, including people, out of your plots while still allowing wildlife to get around.
 Keep it as nice and non-intrusive as possible.
 If the fence is too rackety or fugly, neighbours might complain.

 5 Buy a rain barrel (cheap if you get one from an EcoQuartier) and a seeping hose from any garden centre.
 Obtain permission from landlords and neighbours to get water from their downspout, if necessary.
 Montreal is prone to having an early heat wave beginning with the Victoria Day weekend, or Fête du

 6 The late June-to-July and then the August heat waves happen in this climate zone.
 If you come from a different zone, or you are just learning, read up on strategies in the garden and the varieties of fruits and vegetables to plant.
 We are in Plant Hardiness Zone 5a, but due to the urban heat island effect (from pavement, not enough green space, and people using air conditioning especially in their cars), the city is more like 5b and even 5c, depending on the direction your building faces and the amount of sun it gets.

 8 Put out a water dish for wildlife.
 They sometimes go for your cucumbers, tomatoes, and other fruits just to have a drink.